adafcaefc/starforge-mod/backend/about.md

 You are currently aboard a spacecraft.
 Try not to crash it.
 You may still connect to your game session from this interface.
 Use **scroll** to zoom in or out.

 To access this experience again, simply click the spaceship button in the main menu.
-Once inside the spaceship menu, you may either explore an existing planet level or construct your own.
+Once inside the spaceship menu, you may either explore an existing stage or construct your own.

 To construct your own stage, you are also granted access to the **Level Editor**.
 A tool designed to give you creative freedom and infinite opportunity for error.